 While you have to address the deferral – it’s also time to move forward and begin or complete all of your remaining applications by the deadlines.

 Perhaps you didn’t work closely with your guidance counselor or didn’t retain a private college advisor—and well- a review of your original college application is now in order.
-Students who contact me after receiving a college admisssions deferral often benefit from an application review and it’s typically the essay(s) that weren’t done well- content content content!
+Students who contact me after receiving a college admissions deferral often benefit from an application review and it’s typically the essay(s) that weren’t done well- content content content!
 I have the experience to assist with updates making a clear and stronger presentation through your update letter, resume and essays to provide supplementary information.

 YOU DO HAVE TO APPLY ELSEWHERE.
 Additional College Applications in December!!

 Your deferral may also be an indicator that perhaps your application isn’t in order and as you submit college applications to other colleges- it’s a good idea to take a look at how your essays and activities inputs were presented on the Common Application.